-The Group's credit risk is primarily attributable to its trade receivables, distressed debt assets classified as receivables, other receivables, cash and cash equivalents.
+The Group's credit risk is primarily attributable to its trade receivables, distressed debt assets at amortised cost, other receivables, cash and cash equivalents.
 There was no history of default for other receivables.
 The bank deposits are placed in the banks with high credit-ratings.